phillvancejr/BrainF/README.md

 ## Brain F interpreter and Compiler with TCC
-Experimenting with using TCC to compile to binaries.
-I didn't love it, and I think I almost prefer compiling to assembly with nasm.
+Experimenting with using TCC and Yasm to compile to binaries.
+I didn't love TCC, and I think I almost prefer compiling to assembly with yasm.
 Started out in pure C, but then constructing strings got really annoying so I switched to C++.
 I've included a single additional langauge command, `~` which dumps 100 cell values for debugging

 #### bf compiler
 Run the interpreter